November Product Update

 This new feature will provide more flexibility for developers and content creators and managers, through the ability to bundle fields together into what we’re calling components within the Schema Builder.
 Add these components to content pieces to help speed up model and content creation, in particular for nested and hierarchical content models.

-After rolling out caching for Remote Fields, work has already begun on the next set of improvements.
-This will cover two key aspects: First, in adding the option to configure Remote Fields through the Hygraph Schema Editor.
+After rolling out caching for Remote Sources, work has already begun on the next set of improvements.
+This will cover two key aspects: First, in adding the option to configure Remote Sources through the Hygraph Schema Editor.
 Second, adding support for remote GraphQL APIs.
-The goal with these improvements is to make Remote Fields work for a larger set of use cases and make it even simpler to get started with and use at scale.
+The goal with these improvements is to make Remote Sources work for a larger set of use cases and make it even simpler to get started with and use at scale.

 Bryan Jiminez’s Fashion WebsiteAnchor